LSEG-API-Samples/Tutorial.MessengerChatBot.JavaScript/README.md

 ## <a id="appkey"></a>Getting the AppKey value

-Once you have setup your Eikon Messenger user, please access the AppKey Generator Tool via Eikon Desktop application (go to the Search Bar and type ```APP KEY```, then select the AppKey Generator) or via a <a href="https://amers1.apps.cp.thomsonreuters.com/apps/AppkeyGenerator">web site</a> (Please access with your Eikon account, *not your bot account*).
+Once you have setup your Eikon Messenger user, please access the AppKey Generator Tool via Eikon Desktop/Refinitiv Workspace application (go to the Search Bar and type ```APP KEY```, then select the AppKey Generator) or via a <a href="https://amers1.apps.cp.thomsonreuters.com/apps/AppkeyGenerator">web site</a> (Please access with your Eikon account, *not your bot account*).

 ![Figure-1](images/app_key_generator.png "AppKey Generator Tool")